 Listen to this Great interview by Stefan Hostetter for Green Majority Media Interview on my report “Posing as Cdn.
 How Big Foreign Oil captures Canadian energy & Climate Policy”:

 Listen to A New Left Radio Interview with Gordon Laxer

 WHO I AM

-Gordon is a Political Economist and professor emeritus at the University of Alberta.
-He is the author of After the Sands.
-Energy and Ecological Security for Canadians (Sept 2015) Douglas & McIntyre He is also author or editor of five other books, including Open for Business: The Roots of Foreign Ownership in Canada (Oxford Univ Press), which received the
+I am a Political Economist and professor emeritus at the University of Alberta, and the author of After the Sands: Energy and Ecological Security for Canadians (Sept 2015) Douglas & McIntyre.
+I am also author of Open for Business: The Roots of Foreign Ownership in Canada (Oxford University Press), which received the

 I was the Principal Investigator of a $1.9 million research project: Neoliberal Globalism and its Challengers: Reclaiming the Commons in the Semi-periphery (2000-2006).